top of page

 People sitting on motorcycles lined up on a busy street; colorful helmets and bikes in view; scene is lively and bustling.

 An Okada City Tour sounds unconventional but its a game-changer - hear me out.
-This tour style kills 5 birds with 1 stone: saving time, showing Accra, teaching history, adding cultural depth, and fan interaction all at once! lets Speed move quickly through Accra, hitting major landmarks, top monuments, and cultural hubs while staying up-close and personal with locals along the streets.
-Beyond the thrill, it adds depth to his tour, with visits to places like the Kwame Nkrumah Memorial Park, Osu Castle / Ussher Fort, Asomdwe Park and cultural centers along the way.
-The experience is both educational and visually compelling, offering moments of reflection that resonate globally, particularly with fans interested in African and Black history.
+This tour style kills 5 birds with 1 stone: saving time, showing Accra, teaching history, adding cultural depth, and permitting fan interaction all at once!
+It lets Speed move quickly through Accra, hitting major landmarks, monuments, and cultural hubs while staying up-close and personal with fans along the streets.
+Beyond the thrill, it adds depth to his tour, with visits to places like the Kwame Nkrumah Memorial Park, Osu Castle and other cultural centers along the way.
+The experience is both educational and visually compelling, offering moments of reflection.
 These quieter, meaningful beats create the perfect balance to the high-energy chaos of Speed’s content, showcasing a more grounded and thoughtful side of his journey.

 Quad Bike Through Shai Hills